FurenchiFurai/furenchifurai.github.io/blog3.md

 Then the issue happened, it was supposed to let the host monitor the nodes after the `prometheus.yml` configuration was changed.
 However in my case, I was not able to show the node option, but after some testing, I realized that you need to have both the prometheus running and the node exporter running at the same time (hence the need for another termminal window).
 In hindsight that made complete sense, but I was stuck for a solid 30 mins trying to see if I did anything wrong.

-### Other things that happened throughout the week
+### Other things that happened throughout the week, and future stuff

 Playing through Borderlands 3 is very fun and I just recently beat the game and now going through to fully complete it by doing all the side missions needed.
 On a little side note, this weekend is the finals for Overwatch League, which is coincidentally on Sunday, so the plan is to go to a friends house where we can all watch it together